syracuse-singers/xmas/README.md

 ## Index

-This is the listing of songs we'll likely be singing in 2017.
+This is the listing of songs we'll be choosing from in 2017.

 See the [GitHub repository](https://github.com/syracuse-singers/xmas) for the complete list of song files, including the abc masters or [download all the song files in a zip file](https://github.com/syracuse-singers/xmas/archive/master.zip)